Adia Millett: Inventing Truth (2001–2002)

 A set of embroidery based artworks, this project addresses loss, memory, and the significance of everyday objects.
 The seven, small, framed, cross-stitched fabrics depict every day objects including a porkpie hat, a bottle of Popov vodka, a rifle, a rose, a package of Newport menthol cigarettes, a pair of underwear, and a twenty dollar bill.
 By presenting objects that are stereotypically associated with black men, Millett creates a juxtaposition within her work between the feminine "craft" of stitching and the masculine subject matter of the individual pieces.

 Pre-fabricated Innocence (2004–2010)

-Pre-Fabricated Innocence is an eight part series of miniature houses that caters to our penchant for voyeurism.
-Each miniature illustrates melancholy interiors that display class and religious beliefs.Pre-fabricated Innocence: Anticipation (light bulbs) from 2004, for instance, is only 11 x 14 inches, but the small prism contains a table with a single chair, a bouquet of flowers, a staircase leading to a closed door, and nine functional lightbulbs.
-In fact, working lights, furniture, and tiny details are featured in many of Millett's miniatures.
-The unique decorations within the houses are an attempt to promote a space where dialog is created for characters to develop.
+Pre-Fabricated Innocence is an eight-part series of miniature houses that has been described as engaging with themes of voyeurism.
+Each miniature depicts interior scenes that have been interpreted as reflecting class and religious beliefs.Pre-fabricated Innocence: Anticipation (light bulbs) (2004), for instance, measures 11 × 14 inches and includes a table with a single chair, a bouquet of flowers, a staircase leading to a closed door, and nine functional lightbulbs.
+Working lights, furniture, and other small details appear in many of Millett’s miniatures.
+The decorations within the houses have been described as intended to create a space for dialogue and character development.